Main Building

 The Irrigated Pastures

 These pastures and forage plots are located north of the buildings.
 They are pivot-irrigated agricultural land used for raising forage crops and providing summer/fall pastures for the grazing livestock.
-These enable a hands-on experience in some of the forage crop and grazing sciences.
+These also allow a hands-on experience in some of the forage crop and grazing sciences.